jharmer95/rpc.hpp/CONTRIBUTING.md

 Before submitting a new issue, please go through the following steps:

 1. Check if you are running the latest version
-  - The easiest way to do this is to open the file `rcp.hpp` on your system
+  - The easiest way to do this is to open the file `rpc.hpp` on your system
   - The version number will be in a comment near the top of the file
   - Compare that to the [latest release](https://github.com/jharmer95/rpc.hpp/releases/latest)
   - If your version is out of date, please update to the newest version before reporting an issue